Dewb/monome-rack/docs/content/modules/teletype.md

 For the basics, see [the Teletype manual](https://monome.org/docs/teletype/manual/#grid).

-For advanced scripting techniques, see `@scanner-darkly`'s [GRID INTEGRATION studies](https://github.com/scanner-darkly/teletype/wiki/GRID-INTEGRATION).
+For advanced scripting techniques, see [@scanner-darkly](https://github.com/scanner-darkly)'s [GRID INTEGRATION studies](https://github.com/scanner-darkly/teletype/wiki/GRID-INTEGRATION).

 You can use either a physical or virtual grid to take advantage of the grid operators or Grid Control Mode.
 Hardware versions of Teletype can't use both the grid and the keyboard at the same time, and there are [some precautions to follow](https://monome.org/docs/grid/grid-modular/#teletype) regarding power loads, but thankfully the software version has none of these restrictions, making it an excellent environment for developing complex grid scenes that you can later transfer to hardware.